Tall Long

 Client: Land Transport Authority of Singapore

-Station Architects: Greenhilli
+Station Architect: Greenhilli

 We started working with the Land Transport Authority of Singapore in 2012 to create public art pieces.
 We proposed two huge shapes on both end walls of an underground train station.
 The questions were: what is the relevance, how to make, and how to understand?
 These simple questions were concisely our approach when we first started out.